Eptagone/Vite.AspNetCore/README.md

 The middleware will proxy all requests to the Vite Dev server.
 You won't need alternative paths for images or other resources from your public assets. 🙀🙀🙀

 > **Note:** The middleware can start the Vite Development Server for you.
 Enable this feature by setting the `Vite:Server:AutoRun` property to `true`.
 But remember, you need to have your `package.json` file in your project root folder.
+>
+> It's possible that while using the `AutoRun` option, the Vite Development Server keeps running after you stop the application.
+If this happens, try to enable the `Vite:Server:KillPort` option to kill the port before a new process starts.

 ### The Vite Manifest